Content

 2. How will ISBE monitor progress/measure effectiveness?

 The overall success measure for the program is a reduction in unfilled teaching positions.
-ISBE will also collect leading indicators of success such as: applicants per job posting, numbers of candidates on a strategic pathway to employment as a teacher in the district, teacher attrition rates.
+ISBE also will collect leading indicators of success, such as applicants per job posting, numbers of candidates on a strategic pathway to employment as a teacher in the district, and teacher attrition rates.

 Miscellaneous